 Our lab is interested in the evolution of biodiversity.
 We integrate genomics and phylogenetics with a wide array of other fields, including physiology, developmental biology, systematics, behavior, ecology, and neuroscience.
 We work on a wide range of invertebrates (mostly marine) including ctenophores, cnidarians, sea cucumbers, sponges, placozoans, tunicates, flat worms, sea urchins, brittle stars, sea stars, bryozoans, annelids, phoronids, and horseshoe crabs.

-Our lab is highly collaborative; we collaborate with fantastic researchers from all over the world.
-We tend to work with biologists whose primary expertise is distinct from our own (e.g., taxonomists, developmental biologists, ecologists, cell biologists, phsyiologists) but share a passion for understanding evolutionary processes.
-This arrangement allows us to approach a problem with a wide range of perspectives and skillsets while leveraging a connecting priciple (evolution) to synthesize collaborative findings.
+Our lab is highly collaborative; we work with fantastic researchers from all over the world.
+We collaborate with biologists whose primary expertise is distinct from our own (e.g., systemetists, developmental biologists, ecologists, cell biologists, neuroscientists) but share a passion for understanding evolutionary processes.
+This arrangement allows us to approach a problem with a wide range of perspectives and skillsets while leveraging the connecting principles of evolution and genomics to synthesize collaborative findings.
 It's also fun and we learn a lot from our collaborators!